HIF and connecting for Medway's future

 Planning for Medway’s growth

 Our work has shown that there is potential for development on the Hoo Peninsula.
-However this is a distinctive place, with important areas for wildlife, and limited services and infrastructure.
-The council needs to plan for this growth.
+However, this is a distinctive place, with important areas for wildlife, and limited services and infrastructure.
+We need to plan for this growth.

 Our new local plan will set out our strategy for managing growth successfully in Medway up to the late 2030s.